 New cases of cancer, 2011, UK

 Deaths from cancer, 2012, UK

 Survive cancer for 10 or more years, 2010-11, England and Wales

 - There were 161,823 deaths from cancer in the UK in 2012.

 - 168.6 people per 100,000 of the population died from cancer in the UK in 2012 (European age-standardised mortality rate).

 - Cancers of the lung, bowel, breast and prostate account for almost half (46%) of all cancer deaths in the UK in 2012.

 - GP referral and 'two-week wait' referral are the most common routes to diagnosis of cancer.

-- 'Two-week wait' standards are met by all countries, '31-day wait' is met by all but Northern Ireland, and '62-day wait' is not met by any country for all cancers combined.
+- 'Two-week wait' standards are met by all countries, '31-day wait' is met by all but Northern Ireland and Wales, and '62-day wait' is not met by any country for all cancers combined.